Membership Management Overview

 Roster and board-related displays

-Membership management overlaps with member directory and board displays.
+Membership management overlaps with your member directory and board displays.
+These use two separate sets of privacy choices, and it helps to know the difference.

 A practical setup order